 Ellipse has been a stocking distributor for Samsung (now Wisenet) Home Security Priducts and DIY (do-it-yourself) security systems for over 14 years.
 Over this time, Samsung security camera systems have changed dramatically, as has the industry in general.
-A brief (very brief) history is in order to truly see how far we have come since the first Samsung, Black and White CCTV systems came out back in early 2002-03.
+A brief (very brief) Samsung camera history is in order to truly see how far we have come since the first Samsung, Black and White CCTV systems came out back in early 2002-03.
 Back in 2003, systems were bulkier, less robust, and only available in standard resolutions.
 In those days, VCRs were still common for CCTV storage, and the DIY security camera systems were called “Observation Systems”.
 If you wanted to record activity, you could add a VCR to your package (don’t forget the tapes!).

 Among the very first Samsung DIY systems was the SSC-12.
 This 4-channel, black and white CRT monitor was a switching system, meaning you could only view one camera at a time.
 Recording followed suit on these systems, since VCRs were only single channel.
 This was eventually followed by the SOD14C4LN.
-Perhaps the most popular of the early DIY systems.
-Theese systems utilized an RJ11e type cable to transmit video, power, and 2-way audio over a single cable.
+Perhaps the most popular of the early DIY security camera systems.
+These systems utilized an RJ11e type cable to transmit video, power, and 2-way audio over a single cable.

 The SOD14C4LN and SSC-17 were the first “Dual-Quad” systems available.
 And continued to use Samsung’s proprietary RJ11e cable.
 It was during the period that Ellipise Security came out with the first RJ11e to BNC adapter, so customers could add BNC Security Cameras to their RJ11e Systems as well as adapting their RJ11e cameras to BNC systems.
 From there, the systems evolved to employ web servers inside the monitors ,for viewing over the web.
 Systems such as the SSC-14WEB and SSC-17WEB allowed viewing over the Internet, but still required a VCR or single channel DVR in order to record.

 With the introduction of the DVR (Digital Video Recorder), remote viewing moved from the monitor to the recording device.
 Early Samsung DVRs, such as the SHR-1014 were single channel and came with just a 60gig hard drive.
-Samsung DIY systems started to become “All-in-One”, with the DVR, web server, and power integrated into the monitor.
+Samsung DIY securtiy camera systems started to become “All-in-One”, with the DIY security DVR, web server, and power integrated into the monitor.
 The SMO210DN was an 8 channel CRT monitor with a built-in DVR.
 However, the monitor was extremely heavy (about 70lbs with a 21″ screen).
 Shipping these systems proved to be difficult, as they were oversized and very easily damaged.

 Samsung took a giant leap forward with the SMT-190DN system.
 This system featured a 19″ LCD monitor with a built-in 8-channel DVR.
 It also included remote viewing and still utilized the RJ11 cable and cameras.
 Systems have also evolved from the first SSC12 and SOD14C cameras to more sophisticated SOC-C120 and SOC-N120, which incorporated night vision LEDs for the first time.